NY Times Columnist Mocked For Alleged $78 Meal At Newark Airport

 But did it really cost $78?
 According to Internet sleuths, a burger and fries at Smokehouse in Terminal A, where Brooks dined, tops out at $18.00.

-Brooks' tweet was quickly ratioed with Twitter users mocking the context (do people really eat out at airports?), and wondering why Brooks presumably spent $50 on whiskey.
+Brooks' tweet was quickly ratioed with Twitter users mocking the context (do people really eat out at airports?), and wondering why Brooks presumably spent so much on whiskey.

 Brooks has not tweeted since (hopefully) enjoying his (possibly) expensive meal.